c4a-ri/dialbb/docs/document-en/source/051_builtin_blocks.md

 - `user utterance type`

   The user utterance type obtained by language understanding.
 It is used as a condition of the transition.
+  If there is no `nlu_result` in the input for this block, this column is optional.

 - `conditions`